bhaden94/modern-alchemy-site/plans.md

 # Admin Views

-There will be three types of roles: Owner, employee, and developer.
+There will be two types of roles: Owner and employee.

 ## Employee